belcouact/a3-bowler-supabase/.trae/rules/project_rules.md

 - **Breakpoints:** Standard Tailwind breakpoints are used.
 - **Components:** UI components are built to stack or adjust their layout on smaller screens to ensure usability on mobile devices.

+## Coding Standards & Best Practices

+- **React Imports:** Do not explicitly import `React` from 'react' just for JSX, as the project uses the new JSX transform (React 17+).
+Only import named exports like hooks (e.g., `useState`, `useEffect`) or types when necessary.
+- **Linting & Cleanup:** Always remove unused imports, variables, and function arguments before finalizing code.
+The build process enforces `noUnusedLocals` and `noUnusedParameters`, so these will cause build failures.